-- Total software product revenue was \$304.4 million. - Total revenue was \$396.4 million. - Net income was \$13.7 million.
-The full year of 2018 included non-cash stock-based compensation expenses of \$3.3 million.
-Diluted net income per share was \$0.18, based on 74.9 million diluted weighted average common shares outstanding. - Adjusted EBITDA was \$50.2 million.
-We define adjusted EBITDA, a non-GAAP financial measure, as net income adjusted for income tax expense, interest expense, interest income and other, depreciation and amortization, stock-based compensation expense, restructuring charges, asset impairment charges and other special items as determined by management. - Non-GAAP net income was \$31.6 million.
-Non-GAAP diluted net income per share was \$0.41, based on 77.7 million non-GAAP diluted common shares outstanding.
-Non-GAAP net income excludes stock-based compensation, amortization of intangible assets related to acquisitions, non-recurring adjustments, and certain tax adjustments. - Cash flow from operations was \$36.2 million. - · Free cash flow, a non-GAAP financial measure consisting of cash flow from operations less capital expenditures, was \$29.6 million.
+- Total software product revenue was \$366.7 million. - Total revenue was \$458.9 million. - We reported a net loss of \$7.5 million.
+The full year of 2019 included non-cash stock-based compensation expenses of \$8.5 million.
+Diluted net loss per share was \$0.11, based on 71.5 million diluted weighted average common shares outstanding. - Adjusted EBITDA was \$39.5 million.
+We define Adjusted EBITDA, a non-GAAP financial measure, as net income adjusted for income tax expense, interest expense, interest income and other, depreciation and amortization, stock-based compensation expense, restructuring charges, asset impairment charges and other special items as determined by management. - Non-GAAP net income was \$24.8 million.
+Non-GAAP diluted net income per share was \$0.32, based on 78.0 million non-GAAP diluted common shares outstanding.
+Non-GAAP net income excludes stock-based compensation, amortization of intangible assets related to acquisitions, non-recurring adjustments, and certain tax adjustments.

+- Cash flow from operations was \$31.4 million. - Free cash flow, a non-GAAP financial measure consisting of cash flow from operations less capital expenditures, was \$21.7 million.

 A reconciliation of the GAAP and non-GAAP information referenced above is set forth in Appendix A to this Proxy Statement.
+Our compensation determinations for 2019 were based, in part, on our 2019 performance, which does not reflect the impact of the coronavirus or our Company's responses to the pandemic currently impacting world markets.